jackyzha0/quartz/content/posts/how-ai-powered-links-supercharge-notetaking.md

 {{< youtube 3ySN4o0o7Hw >}}

-AI-powered link suggestions is a paid feature in Fleeting Notes.
-If you want to try it out, use the promo code `AILINKS` for a 1 month free trial (Note: This coupon code expires July 31st).
+Fleeting Notes is a free application, but AI-powered link suggestions is a paid feature in Fleeting Notes.
+If you want to try it out, use the promo code `AILINKS` for a 1 month free trial (Note: This coupon code expires July 31st, 2022).